pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 * There is a **Pipeline**.
 It contains the vertex shader and fragment shader the GPU will run.
 You could also have a pipeline with a compute shader.

-* The shaders reference resources (buffers, textures, samples) indirectly through **Bind Groups**
+* The shaders reference resources (buffers, textures, samplers) indirectly through **Bind Groups**

 * The pipeline has attributes that reference buffers indirectly through the